silogen/docs/docs/quick-start-guides/devcenter-quick-start.md

 This guide assumes the user has access to an installed SiloGen platform.
 Besides that, you should have access to compute cluster and a project with allocated compute resources.

+!!! warning
+    Your system needs a Hugging Face token to download models.

 ## Getting started

 1. Activate your SiloGen account and login to SiloGen Developer Center.